kylemathenia/CS550_Computer_Graphics/README.md

 [In progress] Interactive 3D three body simulation with contact dynamics.

 - Select different bodies and change their size/mass, which changes the gravitational dynamics.
 - Contained within a little sphere world that illuminates with contact.
-Three body simulations typically drift apart to infinity once they reach escape velocity.
+Three body simulations typically fly really far apart from each other after some time.
 The boundardy bounces the bodies back towards each other to keep the simulation interesting.
 - Change the speed of the simulation.
 - 4 different views.
 - 3 different tail visualizations.